 2) Graduate Record Examination: General Test Score

 - The school code to use for filling out the GRE form is 3514.
 The departmental code is 4599.
-In the new online score request, you’ll have to search for the department.
+In the online score request, you’ll have to search for the department.
 It will appear as “Department: Communications – Communications — Other – 4599″.

 4) Three letters of recommendation from those in a position to evaluate your likelihood to prosper in the literary and scientific environment of this program.
 The program will only accept electronic evaluations, as part of the online application.